dsagman/picat/readme_v2.md

 The interesting thing here is that the name of the function is identical to the string in the input.
 The *cpy* command is performed by the `cpy` function.

 The code also makes use of a hash map to store the value of registers and passes state back and forth via unification.
 Note how `S` isn't explicitly returned.
-It's not a global variable.
-It's unified with itself resulting in updates meaning it is both input and output.
+It's a mutable map and it is both an input and output just like any predicate in Prolog.
+This is just like `append/3`, as discussed [here](#predicates-and-logic-programming-weirdness-append3).

-hakank: I'm not sure I understand "unified with itself" and "is both input and output".
-The point of S as a map is rather that it's mutable (as maps usually are).

-The program counter, by contrast, is explicitly returned and updated using the function syntax and `:=`.
+This is true even though `S` is an argument to a function, which has an explicit return value namely the program counter, `PC` which is updated using the function syntax and `:=`.

 One more thing to notice here: the code for converting strings to integers.
 You may find it useful when parsing input yourself.